oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## A.1 Example 1: _Connect and Subscribe_

-Figure A-CAS illustrates the process of a Producer (ie., Orchestrator) and a Consumer each connecting to the MQTT broker and subscribing to relevant channels.
-The Consumer supports the notional actuator profiles `alpha` and `iota`, and is assigned the username `zulu01north`.
-The Producer is assigned the username `orch01north`.
+Figure A-CAS illustrates the process of a Producer (ie., an Orchestrator) and a Consumer each connecting to the MQTT broker and subscribing to relevant channels.
+The Consumer supports the notional actuator profiles `alpha` and `iota`, and is assigned the username `zulu01`.
+The Producer is assigned the username `orch01`.

 #### Figure A-CAS: Connect and Subscribe